dersam/zotfiles/README.md

 # Features
 * Auto-update and installation with `zot.sh`
+* ~/extra.zsh serves as the location for any machine-specific configs that don't belong elsewhere.
 * Custom configs for tmux using tmuxinator.
-* Special bin directory for custom scripts
+* Special bin directory for custom scripts, included in $PATH
 * Automatic downloader for scripts stored as github gists, placing them in the $PATH

 #Installation
+* If you're not using zsh, make sure it's installed and you have switched to it.
 * Run zot.sh (it will alias itself to `zot` after the first run).
 * Zot will overwrite anything that it wants to symlink (such as gitconfig).
 * Running zot will update both the local repo, and the antigen repos.